Show me only events in...

 Big Read Kick-Off Party

 Join us for the kick-off party for this year's Big Read Wichita!
-Enjoy reader's theater of Fahrenheit 451 & more at this free event emceed by KWCH 12 Eyewitness News Anchor Melissa Scheffler.
+Enjoy a dramatic reading of Fahrenheit 451 & more at this free event emceed by KWCH 12 Eyewitness News Anchor Melissa Scheffler.
 Music and refreshments begin at 2; the program begins at 2:30.

 Saturday, October 1, 2-4 p.m., Wichita Art Museum, 1400 W. Museum Blvd.